yupgup/jonitrythall.com/_posts/2023-09-23-initial-exploration-chatgpt-adhd.markdown

 Did I use it to summarize some of the too-lengthy articles I came across when writing this post?
 Absolutely.

 ### Budgeting
 Personal confession: financial spreadsheets make me *sweat*.
-My heart rate skyrockets I know I’m not alone, especially in the ADHD world.
+My heart rate skyrockets.
+I know I’m not alone, especially in the ADHD world.
 Seeing all those numbers in this traditional format feels overwhelming and quickly causes many people to shut down.
 ChatGPT can be used for things like budgeting by taking the fear out of it and approaching it in a different way and format.
 You’ll share your salary, expenses, and financial goals.
 It will provide a breakdown for you to follow and suggestions around how to meet your goals based on your situation–no more cold sweating.

 Need cost-saving tips?
 Ask!
 Need tips on involving others in the budget?
 Ask!
-We’ve all heard there’s no stupid question while constantly worrying that our questions will be perceived as dumb or expose our “ignorance” to something we should know like budgeting–hello, crippling self-doubt.
+We’ve all heard there’s no stupid question while constantly worrying that our questions will be perceived as dumb or expose our “ignorance” to something we should know like budgeting–hello again, crippling self-doubt.
 When asking ChatGPT, you can genuinely ask your honest questions and not have this underlying worry.

 ### Meal Help
 If you’ve spent time on the ADHDWomen subreddit, you’ll know that making dinner can be especially tricky to manage with ADHD.
 There are many things to consider when whipping up a “quick” meal, and meal prep can be a significant cognitive load involving early planning and organization.
 Tell ChatGPT what ingredients you have on hand and ask for meal ideas.
 Have it meal plan for the family and make your shopping list.